-Normally, position the Spyder roadster in the center of the lane.
+Normally, position the vehicle in the center of the lane.
 This position keeps the front tires in the lane.
 It also provides distance from vehicles in other lanes, reducing wind from large vehicles and reducing the risk of being struck by vehicles that leave their lane.
 This position also keeps your front wheels out of the slippery area in the middle of the lane, helping maintain braking and steering ability.
-If you are used to driving a car, remember that you are centered on the Spyder roadster, rather than seated to the side, so your perspective is different.
+If you are used to driving a car, remember that you are sit in the center of the vehicle, your perspective is different.

 You can move to the left or right part of the lane, to avoid hazards, keep distance from other vehicles, or handle curves.
 You can also move to the left or right part of the lane to get a better view or to be seen by other vehicles.
-Because of the Spyder roadster center seat position and width, it may be harder to see around traffic, even when you are near the edge of the lane.
+Because of the central seat position and the width of the vehicle, it may be harder to see around traffic. even when you are near the edge of the lane.
 You may need a greater following distance behind wide or tall vehicles.
 Avoid putting your wheel outside of the lane to see around traffic.
 In order for drivers ahead to see you, you must be able to see their mirrors.
 When you are being followed by a large vehicle, passing vehicles may not be able to see you easily if you are not in the left part of the lane.

-1. Vehicles in left portion of lane
+1. Vehicle in left portion of lane

-Because the Spyder roadster is wider than a motorcycle, the range of lane positions is smaller.
+Because the vehicle is wider than a motorcycle, the range of lane positions is smaller.
 When riding in the left or right part of the lane be sure that the front wheels stay in the lane.